9 Best Things to Do in Ipoh and Complete Guide

 Disclaimer:This post may contain affiliate links.
 If you purchase something through these links we may earn a small commission at no additional cost to you.
 Thanks for supporting us!
 Click here to read our privacy policy.

 The hidden gem of Ipoh is still fairly undiscovered on the usual Malaysian travel route.
-It’s usually bypassed between the Cameron Highlands and Penang, however, this charming, historical city is definitely worth spending a couple of days.
+It’s usually bypassed between Cameron Highlands and Penang, however, this charming, historical city is definitely worth spending a couple of days.

 Ipoh is nicknamed ‘Penang’s little brother’, and it’s how we imagine Penang to have been like 20 years ago, before the tourism it sees today.